raffaeldutra/raffaeldutra.github.io/content/page/cv/mini.md

 Has 13 years of IT experience acting as SysAdmin Linux.

 Currently lives at Porto Alegre/RS and studies Security Information in UNISINOS.

-Listens to Heavy Metal and other variations and likes to help who wants to learn.